 As a retirement gift, Emery received a platform rocking chair.
 Said the Leader, “It now occupies a prominent spot in the Younkin living-room where the genial railroader plans to sit back and take things easy.”

 Elsie outlived him by a little over a year.
-She passed away on June 7, 1961 and is buried with her husband.
+She fractured her left femur.
+Suffering from hardenign of the arteries, she passed away on June 7, 1961, at age 82, and is buried with her husband.

-~ Daughter Geraldine "Mickey" (Younkin) Newcomer Martin ~
+~ Daughter Geraldine Virginia "Mickey" (Younkin) Newcomer Cheverton Martin ~

 ~ Daughter Gertrude (Younkin) Christner Eckert Donaldson ~